ShuangtongLi/SCooL/README.md

 |**SCooL(Ours)***|**SCooL-SBM**|91.74|**94.47**|
 | |**SCooL-attention**|**92.47**|94.33|

-*The test acc results of SCooL-SBM && SCooL-attention are given by running the above given training scripts, which are slightly higher than reported in our paper.
-Our repo visualizes the results with wandb.
+*The test acc results of SCooL-SBM && SCooL-attention are given by running the above training scripts, which are slightly higher than reported in our paper.
+Our repo visualizes the results with [wandb](https://wandb.ai/).
 We test the code on a single GTX 1080ti, which costs about a day for training.

 ## :scroll: Acknowledgement